chun-eric/grcrisklab/README.md

 Now that we have entered our data for the above columns in Step 1 (the Threat, the Vulnerability and Mitigating Factors), we need to as objectively as possible quantify the likelihood and impact of each threat.

-Using NIST SP 800-30 Appendix G and H tables, we can begin to accurately quantify the Likelihood and Impact of the Vulnerability to Falcone Systems.
+Using NIST SP 800-30 Appendix G and H tables, we can begin to accurately quantify the Likelihood and Impact of each Vulnerability to Falcone Systems.

 Values can either be
 qualitative: